esassoc/esa-dev-community-nov-25/README.md

 # Esa Dev Community November 2025

 ## Lets make a game in Angular!
+The Game:
+A simple click on "object" game.
+Clicking on objects adds to a "score" that is displayed on the page that has simple controls (buttons) for starting, stopping and resetting the game.
+Minimal instructions were provided for styling, style it however you want!

+Thought experiments?
+* Should we prohibit use of copilot?
+* Should we exclusively use copilot prompts?

 Format:
 * The entire group will be split into three breakout rooms at random (besides a few screen-sharers).
 * Each room will implement a segment of the code that relies on the other segments.
 Some minimal contracts are defined in `game-contracts.ts`.